Usage

 Cisco 2960 and the local network card features VLAN hardware

 from the remote switch.
-The most plausible explanation for this
+The most plausible explanation for

-interface instead.
+each interface instead.

-1 or enable promiscuous mode manually on the interface.
+VLAN 1 or enable promiscuous mode manually on the interface.

 unconfigure system interface promiscuous